marlinejohn/DevOpsTask/README.md

-Thats my first lab task
+Thats my first lab task with some changes.